 Our Frontline Workers Need Support

 Frontline homelessness case work is distressing and enormously stressful.
 Staff burnout happens regularly.
-Workers often suffer ‘vicarious trauma’ as a result of being regularly exposed to distressing material or stories.
+Workers often suffer ‘vicarious trauma’ as a result of being regularly exposed to the distressing circumstances of clients, and the lack of options they have for supporting people in crisis.

 On top of this along came COVID-19.
-Workloads have increased and thousands of rough sleepers have been rapidly identified, accommodated and supported.
-Outreach services, including health, are still helping people on the street, supporting people in boarding houses or emergency accommodation.
+Workloads increased and thousands of rough sleepers were rapidly identified, accommodated and supported.
+Outreach services, including health, helped people on the street, in boarding houses or emergency accommodation.
+Through 2022 the work load on smaller services has increased as COVID cases rose, and the cost of living and housing crisis intensified.
+Demand on services has never been so high.

-We have set up SmartCare to enable us all to support workers to sustain services to vulnerable people.
+To respond we set up SmartCare in late 2020 to enable us all to support workers to sustain services to vulnerable people.
 Your donations will fund critical programs such as:

 - Psychologist sessions including critical debriefing, reflective practice and remote counselling